 - Specialist occupational therapists within travelling distance of Grantham.

 Click icon for a review of The Healthy Coping Colouring Book and Journal.
 Have a look at Amazon for this book and others like it.
 People say that they are more than simple colouring books.

 Can autism be cured?

-No — autism is a life-long condition.
+Autism is a life-long condition – it cannot be cured.
 But there are a range of methods of enabling and assisting learning and development.

-- See also SEN support CAMHS in Resources The science
+- See also, in this website: The science

 Establishing the effectiveness of an approach to helping children with autism can be vexing.
 The Rapid Prompting Method (RPM) is a relatively new communication technique developed for people with severe autism.
 It is controversial and is, at best, only applicable in a minority of cases.
-See What is RPM?.
+Click icon for more about it.

 Here is an intelligent Critique.
 The author believes that the method is still at an exploratory stage.
 He is, at time of writing, sceptical about its potential.